softlivre/application_examination_PZ/README.md

 # application_examination_PZ
-A qualifying examination for an undiscoused company
+A qualifying examination for an undiscoused company, that we´re gonna call as "PZ".